In 2022, tuition for full-time students at SUNY Brockport was $7,070 a year for in-state students and $16,980 a year for out-of-state students.

 Suny Brockport has the same tuition for international students as for those from out of state.

-International students at SUNY Brockport can expect to pay around $16,980 per year, before any scholarships or financial aid.
+International students at SUNY Brockport usually pay around $16,980 per year, before any scholarships, grants or other financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Suny Brockport is $14,466 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $6,442.
+Room and board at Suny Brockport costs $14,936 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat in the Suny Brockport's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but still want to use the dining facilities can choose to be on a meal plan.
+The cost of board-only is $9,036.

 Tuition and fees may vary depending on program, course level, location, and more.

-Suny Brockport’s tuition and fees change based on: B Academic program for both full and part-time students
+Suny Brockport’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students

-The majority of SUNY Brockport undergrads use financial aid to to cover the cost of tuition.
-In 2021, 4,376 of the 6,289 undergrads enrolled received financial aid.
-Suny Brockport meets 61 percent of the demonstrated financial need for undergraduates.
+The majority of Suny Brockport undergrads use financial aid to help pay for school.
+In 2022, 3,817 of the 5,714 undergrads enrolled received financial aid.
+Suny Brockport meets 61% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $11,380 a year.
-Around 81 percent of Suny Brockport undergrads take out student loans to cover any remaining costs.
-Suny Brockport graduates who have student loans graduate with an average of $30,673 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $9,699 a year.
+Around 78% of Suny Brockport undergrads take out student loans to cover any remaining costs.
+Suny Brockport graduates who have student loans graduate with an average of $30,420 of student loan debt.

 The average debt for each loan type varies.